 Videos tagged with Circuit Split

-This video from Guns & Gadgets discusses the critical Supreme Court case, National Shooting Sports Foundation v.
-Letitia James, which challenges New York's attempt to circumvent the Protection of Lawful Commerce in Arms Act (PLCAA).
-The case could fundamentally reshape the firearms industry and Second Amendment rights by determining if states can use public nuisance laws to bankrupt manufacturers.
-The discussion highlights the potential for widespread litigation if the Supreme Court does not uphold PLCAA's protections.
+This video from Guns & Gadgets discusses the critical Supreme Court case involving the National Shooting Sports Foundation (NSSF) versus New York Attorney General Letitia James.
+The case challenges New York's attempt to circumvent the Protection of Lawful Commerce in Arms Act (PLCAA) through public nuisance laws, which could significantly impact the firearms industry and Second Amendment rights nationwide.
+The speaker, demonstrating advanced knowledge of legal precedents and firearms law, highlights the potential for anti-gun states to use similar litigation strategies to bankrupt manufacturers if the Supreme Court does not intervene.